deroldo/outbox-pattern-processor/lib/README.md

-# Outbox Pattern Processor - Rust library
+# Outbox Pattern Processor

-A application to make easier to dispatch your outbox-pattern data from database to SQS, SNS or HTTP and HTTPS gateway.
+Library to make easier to dispatch your outbox-pattern data from database to SQS, SNS and/or HTTP(S) gateways.

 * **Simple**: Your application only need to write into `outbox` table.
 * **Scalable**: It's possible to run more than one instance to increase performance without lose order.